 How phone counselling or video/online counselling sessions are conducted

 If your appointment is via video / online conferencing, you will be sent an email invitation in advance to join the meeting.
-Shortly before the meeting time, simply click on the link in the email to join the meeting.
-Depending on the platform your psychologist uses, you may not need to install any software, or if you do, you will be sent step-by-step instructions.
+Shortly before the meeting time, simply click on the link in the email and you will be taken to the ‘waiting room’.
+When your psychologist arrives, they will invite you to the meeting.
+With the HealthDirect platform that we use, you will not need to install any software.

-Our reception team will happily assist you, if needed.
+Our reception team will happily assist you, if you have any problems with this.

 If a phone consultation is scheduled, your psychologist will phone you at the start of the session.
 Please ensure you have provided the number you prefer to be called on.